solemnsky/solemnsky-haxe/README.md

 ### /pure

-Minimal-dependency haxe code; extremely portable.
-Deals with the world through an interface (solemnsky.control) which is implemented in the various top-levels in /export
+Minimal-dependency haxe code; *extremely* portable.
+Deals with the world through an interface (solemnsky.control) which is implemented in the top-levels in /export.

+Haxe is just about the most portable language I could find, I don't think it's really possible to complain about my choice of language to write the codebase.

 ### /util